 So, the thought struck me: Regularly showering with cold water (in the summer) might save some money.
 Not much, considering the summer gas bill is less than $25 per month.
 Aside from showering, we still cook with gas and use hot water for clothes washing and doing the dishes.
 So, at most, maybe half of the bill goes for hot-water showering.
 You have to ask yourself: $12 for hot water used for showering … or $12 towards being mortgage-free.
 It’s a question worth thinking about.
 Even if the answer is “hot showers”, it’s good to always be working at finding ways to save money.

-A little thing, done repeatedly, can add up to a large total over time.
+Savings from a little thing, done repeatedly, can add up to a large total over time.

 Take shaving: Most men shave at least 4 times a week, many every day.
 Look at the money a man allocates to the daily shave and consider how it adds up over the course of decades.
 Shaving is a big deal.
 If you can adjust your shaving habits a bit and spend a little less, the savings can be significant.